tam7t/cautious-pancake/README.md

 ```
 $ go get -u github.com/tam7t/cautious-pancake/cmd/pancakeinfo
 $ pancakeinfo -pkg=github.com/mdlayher/arp
+(Operation).String
-NewPacket Pure
+NewPacket
-(Client).HardwareAddr Pure
+(Client).HardwareAddr
-(*Packet).MarshalBinary Pure
-(*Packet).UnmarshalBinary Pure
+(*Packet).UnmarshalBinary
+(*Packet).MarshalBinary
 ```

-The `-filter=impure` flag will return all functions deemed impure, including the reason for the determination and the `-all` flag will display information on private functions as well.
+The `-pure=false` flag will return all functions deemed impure, including the reason for the determination and the `-private` flag will display information on private functions as well.

 ### `pancakegen`
 Given a package and a function, `pancakegen` will generate code to fuzz that